 Backpack and Related Gear

-I absolutely love love love my eBags Pack-it-Flat Toiletry Kit.
-It takes up so little space and it actually fits perfectly in the outer pocket of my Tortuga so they pair really well together.
-Although it’s flat and compact, it fits quite a bit – virtually all my toiletries, which as a bit of an admitted girly-girl I have a lot of!
-An absolute must-have for your sanity when on two week trip through Europe.
+- Toiletry case: I absolutely love love love my eBags Pack-it-Flat Toiletry Kit which works kind of like magic – you won’t be able to believe how little space it takes up, yet how much it can fit.
+It’s kind of like the Mary Poppins bag… just when you think nothing else can come out it, there’s more.
+It has a ton of separators that help keep my toiletries organized when I travel.
+Although it’s flat and compact, it fits virtually all my toiletries, which as a bit of a card-carrying girly-girl I have a lot of!
+An absolute must-have for your sanity when on a two week trip through Europe.

-I keep everything sorted and tidy with my eBags Packing Cubes.
+- Packing cubes: I keep everything sorted and tidy with my eBags Packing Cubes.
+No, this post isn’t sponsored by eBags, I just think they make amazing, affordable travel gear!
 I use my large packing cube for bottoms and dresses, my medium packing cube for tops, and my small packing cube for socks and undies.
-I also keep a few spare reusable tote bags like you would for grocery shopping for dirty laundry so it doesn’t all mix together and make my clean clothes smell funky.

 Essential Clothing to Pack for Europe (Spring, Summer, Fall)